OldManUmby/DungeonLegacy/docs/project/manuscript/01 Frontmatter/04 Introduction.md

 ## Modes of Play

-There are several modes of play available to players.
+There are several modes of play available within the game.

-***Crew Play*** This is the primary method of gameplay consisting of a group of players and a gamemaster; one-on-one play also fits here.
-This is the default mode of play, and this ruleset reflects that throughout.
+***Crew Play.*** This is the primary method of gameplay consisting of a group of players and a gamemaster; one-on-one play also fits here.
+This is the default play mode, and this ruleset reflects that throughout.

 ***Team Play.*** This mode is like crew play but consists of several crews striving to reach a common objective.